aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Init methods/AreaSpecific.md

-TODO: talk about the stealth flag (401)'s weirdness

 # AreaSpecific

 - Test is called which will purposely force a NullReferenceException to be thrown if `mapid` is the `TestRoom` and we aren't in the Unity Editor.
 The throw is done by casting null to GameObject and then attempting to set its transform position to the default of Vector3.
 Since the object is null, this will always throw